tperschon/react-portfolio/README.md

 ![Resume Page](./images/resume.png)

 # Links
-If you're seeing this, you're likely already familiar with my github, but just in case, [here's my GitHub](https://github.com/tperschon)
+If you're seeing this, you're likely already familiar with my GitHub, but just in case, [here's my GitHub](https://github.com/tperschon)

 The deployed Portfolio can be found [here](https://tperschon.github.io/react-portfolio).